 Frequently Asked Questions

-Click on a question below to help answer any burning questions you might have around therapeutic meditation.
+Click on a question below to help answer any burning questions you might have around hypnotherapy.

 A deep state of relaxation is often called, the hypnogogic state and is an experience of the transitional state from wakefulness to sleep or sleep to wakefulness, so a very natural feeling which you experience at least twice a day, every day.